barbazul/1kfa/mod_deckahedron_world.md

  * 1 Harm token
  * or 1 Harm *or* Wound token

-The GM should decide how many Speed / Wealth / Pack tokens the armour requires.
+The GM should decide how many item slots the armour requires.
 Better armour tends to be heavier and more impeding to graceful movement.